zqzqz/bitcoin/mytests/README.md

 * Run `bash start.sh`
 Given configuration in `config`, all nodes will start generating transactions and blocks periodically.
 **NOTICE** The nodes will not send out any transaction when their balance is zero.
-But the reward of minning blocks is only available after 100 blocks, which is a LONG time for testing.
-Trying to modify this setting of original bitcoin code. **TBD**
+The reward of mined blocks is avaiable after 1 block.

 * See results using `bitcoin-cli getblockchaininfo`
 Also, you can edit `getblockchaininfo` in `src/rpc/blockchain.cpp` to customize your reports